A construction of vertex algebra bundles on logarithmic smooth curves: Preliminaries

 \subsection{Logarithmic geometry}

+In this section we recall basic notions in logarithmic geometry.
 For the sake of simplicity, we write log (resp. prelog) for logarithmic (resp. prelogarithmic).
-Details about log schemes can be found in \cite{ogus}.
+The theory of logarithmic geometry was initially established by Fontaine, Illusie, and Kato \cite{kato}.
+Details and further topics about log schemes can be found in \cite{ogus}.

+\begin{definition} Let $X$ be a scheme.
+A \textit{log structure} on $X$ is a morphism of sheaves of monoids $\alpha:M_X\to\cO_X$ such that the restriction of $\alpha$ to $\alpha^{-1}(\cO^*_X)$ is an isomorphism.
+A \textit{log scheme} is a pair $(X,\alpha)$ consisting of a scheme $X$ and a log structure $\alpha$ on it. \end{definition}

+We note that the monoid structure on a commutative ring in the present paper is always given by multiplication.
 Throughout the paper, a log structure on a scheme $X$ means a log structure on the small \'{e}tale site $X_\et$ unless specified.
-And we denote by $\ul X$ the underlying scheme of $X$.
-For a prelog structure $\alpha:M\to\cO_X$ on $X$ where $M$ is a sheaf of monoids, we denote by its associated log structure $\alpha^{\log} :M^{\log} \to\cO_X$ the push-out of
+For ease of notation, we simply write $X$ for a log scheme, and denote by $\ul X$ the underlying scheme of $X$, with a log structure $\alpha_X$ on $\ul{X}$.
+And we still use $\cO_X$ to denote the structure sheaf of the underlying scheme of $X$.
+A morphism of log structures on $X$ from $\alpha:M_X\to \cO_X$ to $\alpha':M_X'\to\cO_X$ is a morphism of sheaves of monoids $\theta:M\to M'$ such that $\alpha'\circ\theta=\alpha$.
+Then log structures and morphisms between them then form the category of log structures on a given scheme.

+\begin{definition} A \textit{morphism of log schemes} $f:X\to Y$ is a morphism of the underlying schemes $\ul{f}:\ul{X}\to\ul{Y}$ together with the following commutative diagram of sheaves of monoids on $Y$: